OutcastPirate/IcyTower-Clone/README.md

 Upon choosing the first one, the game proceeds, the second option closes the window.

-# Step II - The Game Itself
+## Step II - The Game Itself
 When the game has started, the player will find himself on the first level of the titular "Icy Tower".

-The aim of the game is to jump as high as he can without falling down.
+The aim of the game is to jump as high as possible without falling down.

 There is a catch tough.

 If the player gets through the first few levels the tower will "start collapsing", meaning the game arena will be constantly moving up, forcing the player to soar through levels faster and faster.

-# Step III - The EndGame Screen
+## Step III - The EndGame Screen
 Upon the player's fall to his inevitable demise, an EndGame screen is displayed, featuring his current score, the best score he got in the current playing session and five of the top scores of all time.

 From here, the player can choose either to try the game again, or leave it and close the program.